How California teenage Snapchat message helped police find alleged kidnappers - The Media HQ

-According to an investigator, the Snapchat message of a teenage girl who thinks quickly led the authorities to her captors.
+According to an investigator, a teenage girl’s Snapchat message led the authorities to her captors.

 The 14-year-old victim from Northern California was drugged and kidnapped on Tuesday by three men – one of whom sexually assaulted him at least twice.